Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Progress.md

     utilityBasicProgress.ProgressColor = Color.Black;
     ```

-Following output is generated when the progress is created using property:
+Following output is generated when the Progress is created using property:

 ![Progress](./media/progress.gif)

 ## Create with style

-To create a progress using style, follow these steps:
+To create a Progress using style, follow these steps:

-1. Create a style for progress:
+1. Create a style for Progress:

     ```cs
     ProgressStyle style = new ProgressStyle